I have mentioned before working at The Restaurant back in the mid-90’s when I was working my way through college.

 The only thing that I can really add to that is that The Boss’s Husband taught me was that you should ALWAYS use the freshest and best quality ingredients.
 Like, ALWAYS.

-And so, with that in mind, I took the attitude for how if I’m baking a cheesecake and I’m wandering through the grocery store and I’m looking at the Kroger Brand Cream Cheese and seeing that 24 ounces is three dollars and 24 ounces of Philadelphia Cream Cheese is $6.50, I get eight ounces of each, take them home, but first make sure you have good plumbing with ventura plumbing before you start or else there could be an unwanted disaster in your kitchen, and then cook with both of them and figure out which one is the best quality before picking which one to use.
+And so, with that in mind, I took the attitude for how if I’m baking a cheesecake and I’m wandering through the grocery store and I’m looking at the Kroger Brand Cream Cheese and seeing that 24 ounces is three dollars and 24 ounces of Philadelphia Cream Cheese is $6.50, I get eight ounces of each, take them home, and then cook with both of them and figure out which one is the best quality before picking which one to use.
 Not the best value: the best quality.
 If I make some bagels, make some mini-cheesecakes, and I see that the Kroger Brand is 90% as good for, look at that, less than half the price, then I’m going to be buying the Philadelphia Cream Cheese to make my cheesecake.

 Of course, both might be as good as each other and, in that case, get the Kroger Brand because, jeez, we’re not crazy.
 We’re just trying to make the best quality cheesecake we can possibly make.